 To get the exact look, a lot of this would have to be custom-made and, honestly, it probably wouldn’t look as good when exactly replicated.
 Instead, be inspired by the look and put your own ensemble together reflective of a ’30s grifter who has come into a bit of money.

-- Seal brown white-chalkstripe suit, consisting of:
+- Russet brown white-chalkstripe suit, consisting of:

 - Single-breasted 2-button jacket with wide peak lapels, welted breast pocket, flapped straight hip pockets, 3-button cuffs, and ventless back

 - Double reverse-pleated trousers with 2-button extended waist tab and hidden suspender buttons, side pockets, and turn-ups/cuffed bottoms

 - Pale blue geometrically-patterned shirt with long-pointed spread collar, front placket, breast pocket, and button cuffs

 - Maroon-ground “kipper tie” with red, white, and blue paisley and stripe motif